 - The scope has lenses made from ED glass for enhanced resolution and contrast

-- Thanks to its construction it a very tough, rugged and durable scope
+- Thanks to its construction it is a very tough, rugged, and durable scope

 - Comes with protective lens caps

-Priced at less than $500, the Vortex Diamondback HD is arguably the best vortex 308 scopes as far as performance and price are concerned.
+Priced at less than $500, the Vortex Diamondback Tactical is arguably the best vortex 308 scopes as far as performance and price are concerned.
 It strikes the right balance between price and performance.
-While it is not the lightest scope out there, it will be a great addition to your collection of scopes.
-And is rated the best 308 scope under 500 by many, myself included
+Needless to say, it will be a great addition to your collection of scopes.
+And is rated the best 308 scope under 500 by many, myself included.
+While the Vortex Optics Diamondback Tactical First Focal Plane Riflescopes excels with .308 rifles, it also offers outstanding performance for .30-06 rifles.
+Check out our dedicated guide on the best scopes for .30-06 rifles for more details.

 I have always been a lover of the BDC reticle; however, sometimes I develop the urge to try out new things.
 And about a month ago, I developed the urge to try out a mil-dot reticle on my 308 caliber hunting rifle.
 And the mil-dot scope I settled on was the Primary Arms 4-14X 44 FFP scope, and here is what I think about it.